zshelali/HEPIA-Quantum_Algorithms/README.md

 Here we calculate $(2 + 1) \bmod 4 = 3$.

 As we only use two qubits per input, one should only use 2-bit numbers.

+You can also find some example outputs in `qotp/example_outputs`.